Skip to main content

 How kx stores context

 kx uses kernex-memory to persist facts across sessions.
-The maintainer ran kx in their project directory and stored decisions as they made them:
+The maintainer runs kx in the project directory and stores decisions as they make them:

 > /facts add breaking-change-v3 "Removed AsyncProvider trait in 0.3.0.
 Reason: tokio 1.0 upgrade made the abstraction redundant.
 Migration: replace AsyncProvider with Provider + async_trait."

-Three weeks later, when a user filed an issue about AsyncProvider being missing, kx surfaced the stored fact unprompted when asked about the provider trait.
+Weeks later, when a user files an issue about AsyncProvider being missing, kx surfaces the stored fact when asked about the provider trait: the March decision answers the April question.

-The bot doesn’t replace documentation.
+The bot does not replace documentation.
 It fills the gap between documentation and institutional memory.
-Decisions that would normally live in the maintainer’s head, or be buried in a closed GitHub issue, are now retrievable.
+Decisions that would normally live in the maintainer’s head, or be buried in a closed GitHub issue, become retrievable.

-Response time dropped because the maintainer stopped re-reading issue threads to reconstruct context. kx had it.
+The time win comes from not re-reading issue threads to reconstruct context.
+The assistant has it.

 Stack